Barry Enright

-Barry Ryan Enright (born March 30, 1986) is an American former professional baseball pitcher and pitching coach in Major League Baseball (MLB).
-He played in MLB for the Arizona Diamondbacks and Los Angeles Angels of Anaheim.
+Barry Ryan Enright (born March 30, 1986) is an American former professional baseball pitcher who is currently the pitching coach at Texas A&M University.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks and Los Angeles Angels of Anaheim.
 Enright attended St. Mary's High School in Stockton, California and Pepperdine University.
 He has also represented Great Britain internationally, including at the 2019 European Baseball Championship.

 Enright is also a professional golfer who won his first-ever professional golf tournament, the TPC Champions Classic after defeating Sam Triplett, the son of former PGA Tour star Kirk Triplett, in a 6-hole playoff.

 Early life

 Enright attended St. Mary's High School in Stockton, California, and then Pepperdine University, where he played college baseball for the Pepperdine Waves.
 In his first year at Pepperdine, 2005, he had a 10–1 win–loss record with a 4.62 earned run average (ERA) in 18 games started.
 The following year, he went 13–2 with a 4.05 ERA in 21 games (20 starts).
 After the 2006 season, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 In 2007, he went 12–5 with a 1.99 ERA in 18 starts.